marcotrosi/C/09_functions/README.md

     printf("%lf\n", calcCylinderVolume(Radius, Height));

 ... without storing the result first.
 See, I placed the function call right where the variable was before.
+You can imagine that after executing `calcCylinderVolume()` the return value of that function takes its place.

 ## Naming Functions